dekoning-lab/slim-tree/README.md

 • Additional parameters include:

   	-h:
-   	show this help message and exit
+   	Show this help message and exit

 	-hpc:
-     	boolean flag to turn on slim-tree high performance computing.
+     	Boolean flag to turn on slim-tree high performance computing.
 Slurm is required

 	-fd aa_fitness_distributions.csv:
  	The SLiM-Tree is designed to generate a table of amino acid fitness distributions using the provided stationary distributions.
 However, you also have the option to input your table of fitness distribution in .csv format using `-fd' flag.